Kelly is an author and music aficionado who loves music trivia.

 - Even Led Zeppelin was accused of inserting subliminal messages in their songs.
 Many were, but the band Judas Priest actually went on trial for having subliminal messages in their songs.
-In 1985 Raymond Bellnap, 18 and James Vance, 20 made a suicide pact and shot themselves in Nevada.
-Huge Judas Priest followers the parents of one of the boys brang Judas Priest to trial.
-It was said that when played backwards the song, "Better by you, better than me," had the phrases; try suicide, do it and let's be dead.
+In 1985 Raymond Belknap, 18, and James Vance, 20 made a suicide pact and shot themselves in Nevada.
+Huge Judas Priest followers the parents of one of the boys brought Judas Priest to trial.
+It was said that when played backward the song, "Better by you, better than me," had the phrases; try suicide, do it, and let's be dead.
 The case was dismissed.
-But, that didn't stop anyone and everyone from playing all their heavy metal rock band albums backwards.
-Parents, DJs, teenagers and politicians everyone just had to hear.
+But, that didn't stop anyone and everyone from playing all their heavy metal rock band albums backward.
+Parents, DJs, teenagers, and politicians everyone just had to hear.
 The outcome?
 Like everything, it just faded out.

-- Everyone knows the story behind the song, "Alice's restaurant," don't they?
-Alice was the owner of the home Arlo Guthrie happened to be staying in one Thanksgiving when after throwing some trash over a cliff in Massachusettes unbeknownst to him, he began his life of crime.
+- Everyone knows the story behind the song, "Alice's Restaurant," don't they?
+Alice was the owner of the home Arlo Guthrie happened to be staying in one Thanksgiving when after throwing some trash over a cliff in Massachusetts unbeknownst to him, he began his life of crime.
 Arrested for littering and subsequently found guilty, Arlo Guthrie now had a criminal record.
-This signifies the end for most, but because of the littering charge Guthrie was passed over for the Vietnam draft.
-Alice it seemed owned a restaurant, Arlo it seemed knew how to tell a story.
-"Alice's restaurant" is eighteen minutes and thirty-four seconds long.
+This signifies the end for most, but because of the littering charge, Guthrie was passed over for the Vietnam draft.
+Alice, it seemed owned a restaurant, Arlo it seemed knew how to tell a story.
+"Alice's Restaurant" is eighteen minutes and thirty-four seconds long.
 The retelling of Arlo's brush with the law is fast becoming a Thanksgiving tradition.
 You just cannot help but listen with a whimsical grin on your face.
 Soap any neighbor's window's on Halloween?

 - The unwanted son of a teenage girl, Eric Clapton has proven beyond any doubt that what you are born to be isn't a life sentence of who you will become.
 At the age of seventeen, Eric Clapton joined "the Roosters, his first band.
 He went on to play in eight other bands.
 "The Engineers(63), Yardbirds(63), Bluesbreakers(65), The Powerhouse(65), Cream(66), Blind Faith(66), Delaney&Bonnie& Friends, Derek and the Dominos(70).
 He has been called the greatest guitarist of his time.
 And, will probably remain on that list "'til there are no more tears in heaven."